script-heads/wasm-tokenizer/README.md

  - npm package
  - add all databases
  - add chat encode support

 ## License

 This project is licensed under the MIT License.

 ## Acknowledgements

-wasm-tokenizer was developed by ScriptHeads for use in the GPTunnel AI Aggregator.
+wasm-tokenizer was developed by ScriptHeads for use in the [GPTunneL](https://gptunnel.com?utm_source=github&utm_campaign=wasm-tokenizer) AI Aggregator.
 We thank the open-source community for their continuous support and contributions.